 Autistic people can face stark health inequalities.
 This role is an opportunity to work with two multi-award winning charities on a health policy initiative that could transform or save thousands of lives.

-The Sowerby Health intervention for Autistic People (SHAPe) is a new research project to design and test an annual health check for autistic people and an accompanying digital tool.
+The Sowerby Health intervention for Autistic People (SHAPe) is a research project to design and test an annual health check for autistic people and an accompanying digital tool.
 Before these health checks can be rolled out nationwide, they must be commissioned by the NHS and accompanied with reforms to GP recording practices.

-Autistica and the National Autistic Society are seeking a determined policy professional to help ensure the NHS is ready to implement the health-checks.
+Autistica and the National Autistic Society are seeking a determined policy professional to help ensure the NHS is ready to implement the health checks.
 To apply, you should have experience with either policy development, NHS service design/management, implementation science, qualitative research or from a similar field.
 We particularly welcome applications from autistic candidates.

 How to apply?

 Information about the recruitment process, the role's responsibilities and the skills and experience we are looking for is available in the job description.
 Please download the Job Description (pdf) and read it first before applying.

 Sending in an application